openstack-archive/tripleo-docs/deploy-guide/source/features/swift_external.rst

 Use an external Swift Proxy with the Overcloud
 ===============================================

-|project| supports use of an external Swift proxy already available to the
+|project| supports use of an external Swift (or Ceph RadosGW) proxy, already
-operator, that may need to configure at deploy time.
+available to the operator.

-This happens by enabling a particular environment file when deploying the Overcloud, specifically `environments/swift-external.yaml`.
+Use of an external Swift proxy can be configured using a particular environment file when deploying the overcloud, specifically `environments/swift-external.yaml`.

 In the environment file above user must adjust the parameters to fit its setup by creating a custom environment file (i.e.